Discover the BEST day trip from Dubrovnik, Croatia PLUS why I nixed the others! This post is a must-read if you have an extra day in the city.

 My top choices were sea kayaking and snorkeling around Dubrovnik, visiting the border countries (Bosnia and Herzegovina and Montenegro), island hopping, and a few different wine tours.
 All sound like incredible day trips from Dubrovnik, right?!

-From reading endless reviews, blogs, and websites, it seemed that many travelers were in the same boat as myself and having a hard time deciding how to use their extra day in Dubrovnik.
+From reading endless reviews, blogs, and websites, it seemed that many travelers were in the same boat as me and having a hard time deciding how to use their extra day in Dubrovnik.